michaelnisi/pushup/README.md

     function (entry) {}

-Emitted when an entry is added from the commit.
+Emitted when uploading of a file begins.
+The file is streamed to S3.
+The `entry` objects emit 'progress' events with following properties: `written`, `total`, and `percent`.

 ### Event:'commit'

     function (commit) {}

-Emitted when the first line of the commit is written to the Stream.
+Emitted when the abbreviated commit object name is written to the Stream.

 ### Event:'end'